sylefeb/Silice/learn-silice/Documentation.md

 ### main (design 'entry point').

 The top level unit is called *main*, and has to be defined in a standalone design.
-It is automatically instanced by the *host hardware framework*, see
+It is automatically instantiated by the *host hardware framework*, see
 Section <a href="#sec:host" data-reference-type="ref" data-reference="sec:host">8</a>.

 ## Unit declaration